An Analysis of Gender Differences in Condom Usage Experience: Exploring the Balance Between Physiological Sensation and Safety Needs

 Introduction: The Issue of Experience Differences in Safe Sexual Behavior

-In modern intimate relationships, the choice of contraception often involves a complex balance between physiological sensations and safety needs.
-This article systematically analyzes the differences in sensory experience during condom use from a physiological perspective and explores how these differences impact intimate life.
-Through an in-depth examination of this common but rarely seriously discussed topic, we hope to provide readers with a more comprehensive cognitive perspective.
+In modern intimate relationships, the choice of contraception often involves a complex balance.
+Partners must weigh physiological sensations against safety needs.
+This article systematically analyzes condom sensation differences from a physiological perspective.
+It also explores how these differences impact intimate life.
+Through an in-depth examination of this common but rarely discussed topic, we hope to provide readers with a more comprehensive cognitive perspective.

 Analysis of the Male Physiological Experience with Condom Use